 She most recently served as Deputy Director of Development for Special Events with PEN America, managing a high-level portfolio of events and cultivation activities.
 Prior to joining PEN America, she helped oversee Executive Education as an Assistant Director with NYU’s Stern School of Business, developing and coordinating both degree and non-degree programming for cohorts of senior-level executives.
 She began her career with a nearly-eight-year stint at the Brennan Center for Justice at NYU School of Law, where she helped create the infrastructure for the public programming calendar of events, and spent nearly three years managing an online Book Salon for Aslan Media, spotlighting writers and artists from the greater Middle East/South Asia region.

 She regularly volunteers her time with a number of literary and social change organizations.
-She currently serves as Co-Chair of the Board of Directors for Laal NYC, an organization supporting Bangladeshi women in the Bronx; as Chair of the Adult Internship Committee for We Need Diverse Books; and as a Literary Council Member for the Brooklyn Book Festival.
+She is currently Co-Chair of the Board of Directors for Laal NYC, an organization supporting Bangladeshi women in the Bronx; Chair of the Adult Internship Committee for We Need Diverse Books; and a Literary Council Member for the Brooklyn Book Festival.
 She received her B.A. in political economics from Barnard College, Columbia University, and her M.A. in global history from NYU’s Graduate School of Arts and Science.

 Interviews and Appearances